 If you’re trying to package relatively dry information, by necessity your tonal palette will be pretty neutral.
 This can quickly feel restrictive when you’re trying to set yourself apart.

 A diehard creative will take limits and whip them into possibilities.
 They’ll take the most beige services or products and find intriguing, surprising ways to set them alight, crafting infographics, video, illustrations, blogs and more.
 They’ll repurpose what is dull into something innovative and downright interesting.

-As David Ogilvy said: “Tell the truth, but make the truth fascinating.
+As the advertising genius, David Ogilvy said: “Tell the truth but make the truth fascinating.
 You know you can’t bore people into buying your product, you can only interest them into buying it.”